Kamrulewucse/order_collection-app/README.md

-# Distributor Sales Representative Software Features
+# SR Sales Representative Software Features

-## 1. Customer Relationship Management (CRM)

 ### 1.1.
 Contact Management
 - **Centralized Database**: Store all customer information in one place.
-- **Interaction Tracking**: Log calls, emails, and meetings.
-- **Customer Segmentation**: Group customers based on various criteria for targeted sales.

 ### 1.2.
 Sales Pipeline Management
 - **Pipeline Stages**: Visualize and manage different stages of the sales process.